-The profession of architect is a regulated one in Canada.
-Provincial and territorial regulatory bodies of architects set the standards for entry into the profession and issue licenses to those who meet the qualifications.
+The architect profession is regulated in Canada.
+Provincial and territorial regulatory bodies of architects set the entry standards into the profession and issue licenses to those who meet the qualifications.

-By law, you are not allowed to practice as an architect in Canada, or use the title “architect,” if you haven’t been licensed as a full member from the regulatory body in the province or territory where you intend to work.
+By law, you can only practice as an architect in Canada, or use the title “architect,” if you have been licensed as a full member from the provincial or territorial regulatory body where you intend to work.
 However, it is not necessary to be registered or licensed to work in an architectural firm if you are working under the direction of an architect.

 The Royal Architectural Institute of Canada (RAIC) is the national association and the voice for architecture and its practice in Canada.
 It represents over 4000 architects.

-- Research and have a general overview of how your international qualifications may be viewed in Canada and have a general sense of the Canadian labour market and workplace culture.
+- Research how your international qualifications may be viewed in Canada and get a general sense of the Canadian labour market.

-- Contact the Canadian Architectural Certification Board (CACB) and the provincial or territorial regulatory body in the area where you intend to settle and work, and enquire about the specific procedure to follow and the potential costs and time required to obtain a permit.
-As well, ask about the steps in the licensing process that you can take prior to immigrating and afterwards.
+- Contact the Canadian Architectural Certification Board (CACB) and the provincial or territorial regulatory body in the area where you intend to settle and work.
+Find out the procedure to follow and the potential costs and time required to obtain a permit.
+Ask what steps in the licensing process that you can take before and after you immigrate.

 - Understand how the profession of architect is practiced in Canada and familiarize yourself with the procedures, laws, and legislation that govern your profession in the province where you will settle.